-The Enterprise & Engagement Club was established to inspire UEA School of Biological Sciences researchers to pursue opportunities in science communication and entrepreneurship.
+The Enterprise & Engagement Club was established to inspire UEA Faculty of Science researchers to pursue opportunities in science communication and entrepreneurship.
 Please visit www.eandeclub.co.uk.

 E&E Club Vision

-The Enterprise & Engagement Club will create a supportive platform for researchers at the School of Biological Sciences to pursue, communicate and commercialise innovative ideas.
+The Enterprise & Engagement Club will create a supportive platform for researchers within the Faculty of Science to pursue, communicate and commercialise innovative ideas.

 E&E Club Mission

-The mission of the Enterprise & Engagement Club is to inspire, encourage and support researchers at the School of Biological Sciences to pursue opportunities in enterprise, science communication and entrepreneurship.
+The mission of the Enterprise & Engagement Club is to inspire, encourage and support researchers within the Faculty of Science to pursue opportunities in enterprise, science communication and entrepreneurship.

 E&E Club Team